-a.
-Does the Financial Institution currently service and reconcile an account with a payment volume equal to or exceeding the anticipated volume required by the Contractor as stated in the Schedule of Financial Institution Processing Charges'
+a. a.
+Does the Financial Institution currently service and reconcile an account payment volume equal to or exceeding the anticipated volume required Contractor as stated in the Schedule of Financial Institution Processing Characteristics.

 Service: (x) Yes () No Reconciliation: (x) Yes () No

 b.
 What is the highest number of payments serviced and reconciled for a single account?

 Service: Account Reconciliation

 Reconciliation: 10,435

 Bob 'L'.
 'Wrather'

 TYPED NAME

 SIGNATURE

 SunTrust Bank, Inc.

 NAME OF FINANCIAL INSTITUTION

 October 26, 2005

 DATE

 CORPORATE SEAL